 Halloween Parties: A Tricky Treat, HR Magazine, October 2000

-Exress Request: To receive additional resources on this topic, please visit our Seasonal Express Request page http://sapphire.shrm.org/HRResources/ExpressRequests.aspx?type=3 and select key term HALLOWEEN & THE WORKPLACE (FALL).
+Exress Request: To receive additional resources on this topic, please visit SHRM's Seasonal Express Request page http://sapphire.shrm.org/HRResources/ExpressRequests.aspx?type=3 and select key term Halloween and the Workplace under "Fall."